zzaimeche/saltwikiclone/Development-Environment.md

 ### GitHub Pull Request Policy

 There are generally two reasons for opening a Pull Request: adding a new feature or fixing a bug in the existing code base.
-In both cases, Pull Requests in this repo (`opensuse`) **must** point to one or more Pull Request(s) @`upstream`.
+In both cases, Pull Requests in this repo (`opensuse`) **must** point to one or more Pull Request(s) upstream (@`origin`).

-Pull Requests @`upstream` **must** have received positive feedback or been merged before they can be accepted.
-If `upstream` does not agree with a bug fix, try to find a different way that solves the bug.
-We don't want to carry changes that are not accepted into `upstream`.
+Pull Requests @`origin` **must** have received positive feedback or been merged before they can be accepted.
+If `origin` does not agree with a bug fix, try to find a different way that solves the bug.
+We don't want to carry changes that are not accepted into `origin`.

 ### Worktrees